Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Source.md

 | Products      | Inventory         | One-to-One        | One inventory record per product                 |
 | Orders        | Approvals         | One-to-Many       | Orders may require multiple approvals            |

-All relationships are implemented using **Lookup columns in Dataverse**, maintaining data consistency and supporting rich filtering, rollups, and automation.
+All relationships are implemented using Lookup columns in Dataverse, maintaining data consistency and supporting rich filtering, rollups, and automation.

 ---